- Basic picture

 #BSUB -R "span[ptile=N]"

-This means that the scheduler will reserve N cores on each machine, up to the total number of cores requested with the
+This means that the scheduler will reserve the cores in groups of size N, up to the total number of cores requested with the

 -n flag.
-No two bunches of N-cores will be on the same machines.
+Each group of N-cores will be assigned to a separate physical machine.
 Only programs supporting distributed parallelism (e.g. MPI programs) can be run in this way.

 #BSUB -R "span[block=N]"

-This means that the scheduler will reserve N cores on each machines, up to the total number of cores requested with the
+This means that the scheduler will reserve the cores in groups of size N up to the total number of cores requested with the

--n flag, but two or more bunches of N-cores could be assigned to the same machines.
+ptile case, but two or more groups of N cores could be assigned to the same physical machine.
 Only programs supporting distributed parallelism (e.g. MPI programs) should be run in this way.

-(-R “rusage[mem=YYY]” syntax and sub-cases) means that your job will be run on a machine that has at least 2GB per core (slot) of memory available.
+(-R “rusage[mem=YYY]” syntax and sub-cases) means that your job will be run on a machine that has at least 4GB per core (slot) of memory available.
 So in our case with

 -n 4 and